KrzysztofDamianBasior/trickyplay-web/README.md

 ## Getting Started

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Vite](https://vite.dev/).

 To build and run the project, follow these steps:

 1. First, ensure you have Node.js installed on your local development machine.
 You can check your Node.js version by running `node -v` in your terminal.
-If you don’t have Node.js, you can download it from the official website: Node.js.
+If you don’t have Node.js, you can download it from the official [website](https://nodejs.org/en).

 2. Open your terminal or command line and navigate to project folder `cd trickyplay-web`

-3. Make sure trickyplay-api is listening for requests
+1. Make sure [trickyplay-api](https://github.com/KrzysztofDamianBasior/trickyplay-api) is listening for requests

-4. Set environment variables pointing to the appropriate addresses supported by the API launched in point 3
+2. Set environment variables pointing to the appropriate addresses supported by the API launched in point 3

-5. To start the development server, run:
+3. To start the development server, run:
 `npm start`

-6. When you’re ready to deploy your app to production, create a minified bundle using:
+1. When you’re ready to deploy your app to production, create a minified bundle using:
 `npm run build`
 This command generates an optimized build in the build folder.
 You can then serve this build using a static file server or deploy it to platforms like Netlify, Vercel, or GitHub Pages.